-- You're higher on the escalator than your parents were at that same age. - It is possible for everyone to experience upward absolute mobility, especially if the escalator is going up. - Relative mobility: the change in income rank from one's parent. - You have fewer people above you on the escalator than your parents did. - Increased relative mobility requires both upward and downward movement.
+- Absolute mobility: the difference in income from one's parent. - You're higher on the escalator than your parents were at the same age. - It is possible for everyone to experience upward absolute mobility, especially if the escalator is going up. - Relative mobility: the change in income rank from one's parent. - You have fewer people above you on the escalator than your parents did. - Increased relative mobility requires both upward and downward movement.